 Artist Statement:

 The church banner is an image which has immediate connections to military endeavors or markers of claimed territory.
-That these objects slowly morphed into the docile, permissible kind decoration you might commonly find in an American church does not strip the object of its original intent.
-The modern church banner often offers fragmentary scripture passages which almost exclusively lean sentimental and passive while still quietly maintaining a connection to violent histories.
-The swooping, golden script font reading “Peace” is displayed on an object that is often used to signify anything but peace.
+That these objects slowly morphed into the docile, permissible decoration you might commonly find in an American church does not strip the banner of all of it’s hidden functions.
+The swooping, golden script font reading “Peace” is displayed on an object that defies the word in it’s design.

 When reshaping a church banner as an art object, I wanted to distance the objects from their passive and non-invasive structure.
-The crumpled textures project out into the physical space rather than staying flat against the wall and metal spikes punch through the delicate, motherly fabric of doilies to create a stark contrast of gentle vs. aggressive.
-The object is intentionally complicated.
-The images painted onto the crushed fabric are deformed and distorted, so the previously simple process of meaning-making is subverted in favor of the mysterious.
+The crumpled textures project out into the physical space rather than staying flat against the wall and metal spikes punch through the delicate, motherly fabric of doilies to create a stark contrast of soft vs. aggressive.
+The object is intentionally complicated and iconoclastic.
+The images painted onto the crushed fabric are deformed and distorted, so the previously simple process of meaning-making is subverted in favor of mysterious.
+The object is both beautiful and ugly.

 Some of this intent was about validating and embracing the kind of pain an individual may carry into a church space.
 To validate internal pain with what appears to be physical wreckage is a way of dignifying the harder edges of reality.
-To suffer is not to be less human.
+It is a way to reframe meaning by integrating and permitting damage and complexity into an object often built both to be neglected and to unintentionally or intentionally neglect it’s own history .
+It was the effort to create a banner that seeks to acknowledge pain and complicated, unpleasant historical narratives in the effort to dignify and reclaim space for the weak and wounded.

 Bio: